The Alliance Origin Story

-In the early 1990’s, health care was a rising concern for policymakers in the United States.
-The U.S. Bipartisan Commission on Comprehensive Health Care, later called the Pepper Commission, had just issued recommendations on improving care for people with both long and short-term health needs.
+In March 1990, the U.S. Bipartisan Commission on Comprehensive Health Care, “the Pepper Commission,” issued recommendations on improving care for people with both long and short-term health needs.
 While viewpoints on the final recommendations varied, the Commission’s chair, Senator John “Jay” Rockefeller IV, firmly believed that continued efforts towards productive, bipartisan dialogue were a necessary component of solving the toughest health policy issues of the day.

 Moreover, the complexities of the U.S. health care system were becoming increasingly apparent.
 The policymakers and Congressional staffers tasked with proposing and considering changes to the current system – and the journalists covering these issues – were clamoring for stable sources of information to help them sort through the many decisions they navigated daily.